VasiliyMatr/ASM/T06HASH/readme.md

 ![](data/fourthTime.png)

 ### ___Optimization results:___
-I've increased my hash table performance dramatically: the test program on my asset of words is working ___~20 times___ faster now.
-As you can see, profiling tools are quite usefull and can help to easily increase programs efficiency.
+As you can see, profiling tools are quite useful and can help to easily increase code efficiency.
+I've changed only about 40 lines (thanks to Intel intrinsics) in my code and it is working ___~20 times___ faster on the test words asset now.